Little histories about Biron castle

 First, let’s meet Pons de Gontaut, who fought in Italy with king Charles VIII: he raised the two main buildings overlooking the courtyard.

 Then, we had Armand de Gontaut, who loyally served kings Henri III and Henri IV.
-You know what?
-The legend says that Armand, during the battle of Epernay (1592), caught the king’s hat (his famous hat with the white plume) who just fell off his head.
+The legend says Armand, during the battle of Epernay (1592), caught the king’s hat (his famous hat with the white plume) who had just fell off his head.

 Instead of giving him back, he put it on his own head!
 But an enemy thought he was the real king, so he shot...
 Gontaut get a cannonball in his head and died...